EliAndrewC/l7r/setting/l7r.md

 Tsuruchi's Imperial yoriki (assistants) began as a small group of former Shin samurai, but soon were joined by others who were brave enough and free enough from entangling family concerns (mostly but not entirely other ronin).

-Many of the bounties Tsuruchi collected were put out by the Crane clan, who often had the money necessary to register Imperial bounty against those wanted for infractions recognized by Imperial magistrates.
+Many of the bounties Tsuruchi collected were put out by the Crane clan, who often had the money necessary to register an Imperial bounty against those wanted for infractions recognized by Imperial magistrates.
 The Crane were grateful that many of these bounties, which would have previously gone uncollected, were now resulting in their targets being brought to justice.
 Tsuruchi thus earned himself many well-connected Crane friends, even as he made himself powerful enemies throughout the rest of the Empire.
 A few Crane have expressed a sense of betrayal when Tsuruchi has accepted bounties on Crane samurai, but the wise and powerful Crane courtiers who control the Imperial courts have publicly commended Tsuruchi's unflinching sense of justice.

 ### Tsuruchi's revenge